-- Use a grounded wrist strap designed to prevent ESD. - Touch a grounded metal object before removing boards from antistatic bags. - Handle a board by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the serverboard, add-on cards and peripherals back into their antistatic bags when not in use. - For grounding purposes, make sure your computer chassis provides excellent conductivity between the power supply, the case, the mounting fasteners and the serverboard.
+- Use a grounded wrist strap designed to prevent Electrostatic Discharge (ESD). - Touch a grounded metal object before removing any board from its antistatic bag. - Handle a board by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the serverboard, add-on cards and peripherals back into their antistatic bags when not in use. - For grounding purposes, make sure your computer chassis provides excellent conductivity between the power supply, the case, the mounting fasteners and the serverboard.